 RedDB Cloud · Open core

 Stop running 7 databases.
+Run RedDB.

 Postgres, Mongo, Redis, Pinecone, Neo4j, Influx, RabbitMQ — replaced by one engine that also answers natural-language questions across your data.
 For startups that can't afford a 5-person infra team.